Hospital Visit: Is It Necessary After a Rideshare Accident?

 Should I go to the hospital after my Uber / Lyft accident?

 No one expects to be involved in an auto collision.
 You are generally a safe driver and pay attention to the road and environment around you.
 But what happens when you are in a rideshare vehicle such as Uber or Lyft?
 It seems no matter how hard you try, accidents happen.
 They are scary, painful, and disruptive to your life.
 This is particularly true when you are in an Uber/Lyft or other rideshare collision.

 As a passenger, you have limited control over the driver of your rideshare.
 When using a rideshare, you don’t anticipate a car crash.
 If you are a passenger in a rideshare, such as Uber or Lyft, and are involved in an auto collision, you need to know what to do.
 There are a few things that you should know so that you can remember them should you ever be in an accident.

 In general, rideshares are a convenient way to get around without having to worry about common driving practices like parking.
 They are also a great way to stay safe when going home from a party or bar after a night of drinking.
 In that way, they can save lives.
 However, Uber and Lyft drivers get into accidents too.
 When you are a passenger in an Uber or Lyft, you are not at fault for the accident, no matter which driver caused the crash.
-If your Uber/Lyft driver causes an accident or is the victim of an unsafe driver, you have rights that should be protected by contacting a personal injury attorney Newport Beach.
+If your Uber/Lyft driver causes an accident or is the victim of an unsafe driver, you have rights that should be protected.
 One thing people always wonder about being in an auto accident is whether they should go to the hospital.